swelham/sharp-commands/README.md

   * arrays - accept comma separated value and split into array
   * paths/files - accept path/file types (needs some thought)
 * support better ICommand interface for commands that are more like namespaces (have no actions but contain nested commands)
+* add a more fluid api to build the CliApp instance